VectolGuy-Yann/django-papaye/README.md

 ## History
 * [History](#history)

+    * 0.1.11 - Added import main.js in base.html on README.md
     * 0.1.10 - New changes on README.md
     * 0.1.9 - New changes on README.md
     * 0.1.8 - Changes on README.md